AlexandrovLab/SigProfilerExtractorR/README.md

 ### <a name="importdata"></a> importdata
-Imports the path of example data. importdata(datatype)
+Imports the path of example data.
+importdata(datatype).
 datatype:
 The type of example data.
-There are two types: 1."vcf", 2."matrix"
+There are two types: 1."vcf", 2."matrix".

 #### importdata Example